-St Michaels and All Angels, the parish church of Tatenhill, is an important and architecturally significant church.
+St Michael’s is an important and architecturally significant church.
 It is the mother church of the area and once held significant lands down the western side of the Trent through much of Barton and as far south as Wychnor.
 The church is Grade II* listed, as are the 19thC front railings along the roadside.

 The exterior impression of the church is that of the late middle ages, the result of work carried out during the 15thC and 16thC.
 The three-bay chancel, although having some 13thC masonry, is largely of the 15thC, as is the west tower.
 This style is typical of the Tudor period, with 4 bays divided by 3-stage buttresses.
 One of the windows in the chancel has an inset rose design window glass believed to be much older than the window itself and which may date back to Tudor times.
 There is also evidence of medieval graffiti – aimed at keeping out the Devil and all his works – and above the 19thC pulpit is a small piece of medieval wall painting.